Soundpainting: Soundpainting's contribution to composition

 Soundpainting as a composing tool offers a composer the possibility to compose a work in real time in a similar manner as an improviser.
 This is a major aspect of the language that contributes a dynamic and accessible process to the world of composition and performance – the ability to shape material in action into a composition with diverse groups of performers, whether professional or amateur.

-As a multidisciplinary language, Soundpainting has made great contributions to the hybrid medium of composition and performance practice.
-Soundpainting, by its very nature, allows the composer the option of shaping a performance and incorporating any of the performing disciplines to create a piece that breaks the boundaries between disciplines.
+As a multidisciplinary language, Soundpainting has contributed to the hybrid medium of composition and performance practice.
+Soundpainting allows the composer the option of shaping a performance and incorporating any of the performing disciplines to create a piece that blends multiple disciplines.

 Soundpainting and education

 A pedagogical resource

 The philosophy behind the Soundpainting is that nothing can be considered a mistake.
 Once a performer begins to play, they will continue, no matter what, even if they misunderstood the phrase signed by the soundpainter.
 This approach offers participants an open field to express their ideas and interpretation.

 Soundpainting is based on the composer's exploration of the performers' offer.
 The soundpainter listens/watches and makes decisions on how to compose the piece based on what the performer has offered.

 It is often used in fostering creativity with people of special needs: anybody with a body and/or a voice have the possibility to co-create.
 It can be taught to absolutely everyone, and is therefore a very inclusive language.

 Even if Soundpainting is not yet formally accepted as a teaching tool in any music, theater, dance or art school in general, it is taught in a lot of them: The conservatoire du Centre in Paris, the Berlin University of the Arts (Universität der Künste), and even for some online events, among many other places.
 Certification has been created to validate a certain level of expertise, but it is not mandatory to teach.